karlkristopher/cluewords/README.md

 # CLUEWORDS <img src="https://www.pikpng.com/pngl/m/5-50331_games-icon-circle-png-png-download-video-game.png" width="50">

-ClueWords is a multiplayer web-based board game for 4-8 players, based on the board game [Codenames](https://en.wikipedia.org/wiki/Codenames_(board_game)).
-Two teams compete by having a spymaster give one word clue that can point to multiple words on the board.
-The other players on the team ("agents) attempt to guess their team’s words while avoiding the words of the other team, along with the game-ending "assassin" card.
+* A multiplayer, web-based board game for 4-8 players, based on the board game [Codenames](https://en.wikipedia.org/wiki/Codenames_(board_game)).
+* Two teams compete by having a spymaster give one word clue that can point to multiple words on the board.
+* Other players on the team ("agents") attempt to guess their team’s words while avoiding the words of the other team, along with the game-ending "assassin" card.
 #### Built with:
 <p>
  <img src="https://img.shields.io/badge/react-61DAFB?style=flat-square&logo=react&logoColor=white&labelColor=2C2C30" alt="react-badge" height="22"  />